 If you paddle out towards the lineup or you are being washed by a bigger wave: do not let go of your board.
 Especially in crowded spots, the danger of hitting people is very high if you let go of your board.
 It will be difficult in the beginning, but it is very important to learn how to keep hold of your board.
 There are mainly two practices.
 The turtle roll is often used for big boards with loads of volume.
 It is also easier for beginners to learn.
 (Click here to learn the turtle roll) If you already ride a board with less volume make sure to master your duck diving.
 (Click here to learn how to duck dive) A technique that asks for a bit of practice to dive under the wave at the right moment.

-5. Respect priority
+5. Respect priority and other surfers

 There is a rule, that whoever is paddling closest to the peak for a wave has the right of way.
 If you are paddling for a wave and realise someone else is in the sweeter spot, give priority.
 If someone is on the wave already, do not drop in.
 Always check left and right and if someone is riding the wave already, wait for the next one.